ComputerSocietyVITC/ComputerSocietyVITC/README.md

 ![IEEE](https://github.com/ComputerSocietyVITC/ComputerSocietyVITC/blob/main/static/IEEECSBanner4.png)
 ***
-The IEEE Computer Society VITC grew from a small group of students who wanted to make a difference to the largest student chapter in VIT Chennai!
-This society boasts of multiple engagements ranging from organising HackHub, the largest hack-a-thon of VIT Chennai, to taking up numerous corporate funded projects driven to make a lasting impact in the tech industry.
+<p align="justify">The IEEE Computer Society VITC grew from a small group of students who wanted to make a difference to the largest student chapter in VIT Chennai!
+This society boasts of multiple engagements ranging from organising HackHub, the largest hack-a-thon of VIT Chennai, to taking up numerous corporate funded projects driven to make a lasting impact in the tech industry.</p>
 <br><br>
 <div align="center"><h2>Our Projects</h2></div>
 <table align="center">